hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 - Immediate investigation of high-risk products
 - Quality or packaging improvements for high-impact SKUs
 - Active monitoring of volume-adjusted risk signals
-- Distinguishing persistent product issues from temporary anomalies
+- Distinguishing persistent product issues from temporary, event-driven anomalies

-Addressing a small number of high-risk products
-can yield disproportionate improvements
-in operational stability and revenue protection outcomes.
+Addressing a small number of high-risk products can yield disproportionate improvements in operational stability and revenue protection.

 ---